GDQuest/website/content/tutorial/godot/2D/visibilitynofitier2d/index.md

 +++
-author = "nathan"
+author = "henrique"
 date = "2019-05-17T17:00:01"
-description = "In this Godot tutorial, Pigdev shows you how to react to easily detect when a node enters or leaves the screen with the built-in Visibility Notifier and Visibility Enabler nodes." title = "Godot Nodes: VisibilityNofitier and VisibilityEnabler 2d (tutorial)" weight = "5" keywords = [] tags = []
+description = "In this Godot tutorial, Pigdev shows you how to react to easily detect when a node enters or leaves the screen with the built-in Visibility Notifier and Visibility Enabler nodes." title = "Godot Nodes 101: VisibilityNofitier and VisibilityEnabler 2d" weight = "5" keywords = [] tags = []